How can I internationalise my Linkedin prospecting?

 Solutions for effective international prospecting

 Effective international prospecting may require different strategies from those you employ in your home country.
-The golden rule for any entrepreneur is to avoid repeating the same mistakes.
+The golden rule for any entrepreneur is to avoid repeating the same mistakes and adopt business practices adapted to international markets.

 Exploring Customer Acquisition Channels: Focus on Effective Paths